Beaconsfield, Iowa

 Beaconsfield is a city in Ringgold County, Iowa, United States.
 The population was 15 in the 2020 census, unchanged from 2010 and an increase from 11 in 2000.
 In the 2000 census Beaconsfield was the least populated incorporated city in Iowa; with the increase in the 2020 census, it is now the second smallest, after Le Roy.

 History

 Beaconsfield started when the Humeston and Shenandoah Railroad built a train station.
 In 1881 a town company laid it out as a village.
 A post office was established in 1882 and closed in 1993.

 The town was incorporated on January 18, 1990.

 The community was named after Lord Beaconsfield of England.

 The Hy-Vee grocery chain has its origin in the Beaconsfield Supply Store, a general store opened by Charles Hyde and David Vredenburg in 1930.
 That location is on the National Register of Historic Places.

-On May 23, 1981, a tornado touched down southwest of Beaconsfield for 15.9 miles.
+On May 23, 1981, a tornado touched down 15.9 miles southwest of Beaconsfield.
 It was rated F2.